HealthIntersections/fhirserver/README.md

 Compiling
 ---------

-This is pascal code that compoiles under Delphi XE3+ (any edition, personal will do).
+This is pascal code that (in principle) compiles under Delphi XE3+ (any edition, personal will do).
+Note that in practice, various subtle but breaking changes have been introduced to the runtime library (Streams, Indy) that mean that some fiddling with IFDEFs may be necessary.

 Support for Free Pascal(/Lazarus) would be good, but requires substantial work to deal with the difference between delphi and FPC unicode implementations.
 Contributions are welcome